 Some aphids even have wings, which makes it easy to mistake them for other pests.
 This happens later in the season when the aphid population on a plant becomes too massive to sustain the colony.

 Though they may be small and seemingly insignificant compared to other insects, they thrive by the sheer force of their numbers.
-If there’s one thing aphids are really good at, it’s reproducing, which is how they’re able to overrun a garden in a blink.
+If there’s one thing aphids are really good at, it’s reproducing, which is how they’re able to overrun a plant before you can even blink.

 For most of their life, aphids remain on a host plant until the infested plant curls up and dies.
 Contrary to popular belief, they don’t actually “eat” or chew on the plant; rather, they suck sugar-rich plant juices through their straw-like mouthparts, draining the plant of nutrients.

 Come autumn, as days become shorter and food sources are depleted, female aphids begin to produce winged females and finally, winged males.